The new PHÆDRUS AUDIO PHUSION is a Multi-head Stereo Channel-strip, the fusion of:

 The PHUSION is equipped with four microphone preamplifiers for each channel.
 They are: a classic tube preamp; British germanium transistor preamp, British modified hi-fi transistor preamp; American discrete op-amp preamp.
 Each has a very different character.

 The tube (valve) preamplifier is the oldest of the designs and has its origins in the nineteen-forties.
 Based on the RCA BA-2C, this circuit has a “warm & big” sound.
 We use a dual triode for each channel, the two parts of which exactly match the two 6J7 pentodes (run as triodes) in the original design.
-The RCA circuit was a standard design reference and is believed to be at the heart of many of the classic, studio-built tube consoles of the late fifties and sixties such as the famous console used to record The Kinks in PYE Studio 2 in Cumberland Place, London.
+The RCA circuit was a standard design reference and gained its reputation in the famous RCA Studios (now Studio B) in Nashville.
+This circuit is believed to be at the heart of many of the classic, studio-built tube consoles of the late fifties and sixties such as the famous console used to record The Kinks in PYE Studio 2 in Cumberland Place, London.

 This preamplifier is a re-creation of the mic' preamp in the first, transistorised, professional console anywhere in the world, which was built by Dick Swettenham for the original Olympic Sound Studios in Carlton Street, London.
 This landmark console was the desk used to record the early The Jimi Hendrix Experience tracks and The Rolling Stones first single, "Come On".
 The circuit employs only, new-old-stock (NOS) germanium transistors.
 The character is relatively “soft”.
 If driven hard, this circuit will slew-rate limit causing an overload character all of its own.